Brady, Patriots defense shine in 30-14 win over Jets

+FOXBOROUGH, Mass. — The New England Patriots became the third team in seven months to sour on Antonio Brown’s off-field problems when they released the All-Pro receiver Friday.
+On the field, they didn’t need him to roll to an easy victory over the New York Jets.

+Tom Brady threw a pair of touchdown passes and the Patriots didn’t allow an offensive touchdown for the third straight week as they dominated in a 30-14 win Sunday.

-It was the Patriots’ first game since releasing receiver Antonio Brown.
-The four-time All-Pro was cut by the team on Friday after a second woman accused him of sexual misconduct.
+It was the Patriots’ first game since Brown was cut after a second woman accused him of sexual misconduct.

+“Obviously, it was a tough week,” safety Duron Harmon said.
+“A lot of media.
+A lot of stories.
+But the only thing we focused on was the Jets and I thought it showed today.”

+Sony Michel and Rex Burkhead each added a rushing touchdown for the Patriots (3-0), who won their seventh straight over the Jets and earned their ninth consecutive regular-season win at home over their AFC East rival.

 Brown’s absence didn’t slow New England against a Jets team that was without starting quarterback Sam Darnold, still recovering from mononucleosis, and injured linebacker C.J.
 Mosley and defensive lineman Quinnen Williams.
 They seemed lost at times on defense and struggled to move the ball offensively — going 0 for 12 on third down — against the Patriots’ top-ranked defense in quarterback Luke Falk’s first NFL start.